Greater Nevada Credit Union Visa Debit Cards

 plus sign icon

 In most cases, yes.
-That being said, you may be charged a fee if you withdraw funds at ATMs that are not included in the CO-OP Shared ATM network (which includes more than 30,000 ATMs throughout the country).
+That being said, you may be charged a fee if you withdraw funds at ATMs that are not hosted by GNCU or included in the CO-OP Shared ATM network (which includes more than 30,000 ATMs throughout the country).

 What is a contactless debit card?